Hoomale

 Hoomale is a 1998 Indian Kannada language film directed by Nagathihalli Chandrashekhar and written by Ramesh Aravind.
-The film, besides Ramesh, stars Suman Nagarkar, H. G. Dattatreya, Sorat Ashwath, Bhagirathi Bai, N.B.
-Jayaprakash (JP) and B. V. Radha in prominent roles.
-Produced by K. S. Usha Rao, under the banner Mythri syndicate for the benefit of Parivarthana trust promoting widow marriages the trustees being Nadahalli Sripada Rao & N.B.
+The film, besides Ramesh, stars Suman Nagarkar, H. G. Dattatreya, Sorat Ashwath, Bhagirathi Bai, and B. V. Radha in prominent roles.

+Produced by K. S. Usha Rao, under the banner Mythri syndicate for the benefit of Parivarthana trust promoting widow marriages the trustees being Nadahalli Sripada Rao and N.B.
 Jayaprakash, the film was highly appraised by critics upon release and went on to win many awards and accolades including the much coveted National Film Award for Best Feature Film in Kannada.
 Actor Ramesh won in the Best Actor category at the Karnataka State Film Awards and Filmfare Awards South.

-The movie is shot in Assam and Bengaluru.
+The movie was shot in Assam and Bengaluru.

 Plot

 It is a love story in the backdrop of terrorism set in Assam.

 Soundtrack

 The music of the movie is composed by Ilayaraja.